Aubrey Plaza: Early life and education

 Aubrey Christina Plaza was born on June 26, 1984, in Wilmington, Delaware.
-The eldest of three sisters, she was born when her parents, Bernadette and David Plaza, were 19 and 20.
-Plaza said she was inspired by their work ethic; when she was young, they worked various jobs to make ends meet and attended night school, after which her mother became an attorney and her father a financial advisor.
-Her paternal family is Puerto Rican: her grandfather was born in Arecibo, Puerto Rico, and moved to the mainland US when he was 17 years old.
-She has some Indigenous American (Taíno) and Basque heritage.
-Plaza's mother, who was adopted, is of Irish descent; Plaza's maternal (adoptive) grandparents were from Ireland, where their family remained, and her grandfather was also himself adopted.
-While her parents worked, Plaza was raised by her Irish grandparents and her Puerto Rican family.
+Her parents, Bernadette and David Plaza, were aged 19 and 20 respectively at the time of her birth.
+Plaza said she was inspired by their work ethic, as they worked various jobs and attended night school while she was growing up; her mother eventually became an attorney and her father became a financial advisor.
+(Note: Attributed to multiple references:) Plaza has two younger sisters, Natalie and Renee.
+Plaza's paternal family is Puerto Rican.
+Her paternal grandfather was born in Arecibo and moved to the mainland United States when he was 17 years old.
+She also has Taíno and Basque heritage on her father's side.
+Her mother, who was adopted, is of Irish descent.
+(Note: Attributed to multiple references:)

-As a child, Plaza loved films and actively engaged in imaginative play.
-She described herself as shy and quiet until middle school, when she discovered and acted in community theater.
-Plaza said her upbringing was "very Catholic", and she attended Ursuline Academy, an all-girls Catholic school.
-While in high school, she was student-council president of her school, performed in theatrical productions with the Wilmington Drama League and the Delaware Theatre Company, and made short films as a hobby.
-Aged sixteen, she represented Ursuline at a Delaware youth leadership conference held by Joe Biden.
-As a teen, Plaza's aunt gave her a job at a video store, during which she discovered her love of independent films and filmmakers that inspired her, such as John Waters and Christopher Guest.
+Plaza described herself as a shy child until middle school, when she began performing in community theater.
+(Note: Attributed to multiple references:) Plaza said her upbringing was "very Catholic", (Note: Attributed to multiple references:) and she attended Ursuline Academy, an all-girls Catholic school.
+As a teenager, she was student-council president of her school, performed in theatrical productions with the Wilmington Drama League and the Delaware Theatre Company, and made short films as a hobby.
+Inspired by her "hero" Amy Poehler, Plaza took improv classes in both New York and Philadelphia; she also attended a New York Film Academy summer camp for filmmaking.
+(Note: Attributed to multiple references:) During her time working at a local video store, she became enamored with independent films, and discovered filmmakers that inspired her, such as John Waters and Christopher Guest.
 Waters' satirical film Serial Mom (1994) made a significant impact on her, and she connected with his comedic sensibility.
-She also enrolled at an improv school in Philadelphia and, in 2001, attended New York Film Academy's summer camp for filmmaking.
-She graduated the following year from Ursuline Academy and moved to New York.
-Plaza studied film and television production at the New York University Tisch School of the Arts, graduating in 2006.
+At 16, she represented Ursuline at a Delaware youth leadership conference held by Joe Biden.

+After graduating from Ursuline's high school division, Plaza studied film and television production at the New York University Tisch School of the Arts.
+At the age of 20, she had a stroke which caused brief paralysis and temporary expressive aphasia.
+Several years later, she had a minor transient ischemic attack.
+(Note: Attributed to multiple references:)